eic/EicToyModel/README.md

 from scratch (see ![example.C](scripts/example.C)).
-It is strongly recommended to use detector composition changing commands like rm() and insert() only as a quick tuning means, and once a desired configuration is found, put the respective changes int a consistent full script, creating a given model from scratch.
+It is strongly recommended to use detector composition changing commands like rm() and insert() only as a quick tuning means, and once a desired configuration is found, put the respective changes in a consistent full script, creating a given model from scratch.
 The reason is simple: this software is in the early debugging stage, and it is much more likely than a file format will change rather than the API of the commands will change (and the latter can be fixed by hand if needed anyway).